In Russia, science art has only recently become a topic of discussion. When did this field gain prominence in Chile and Latin America in general?

 You also collaborated with ITMO’s BioArt Lab on experiments related to your research project Mimetic ability of Boquila trifoliolata.
 What is so special about this plant and what do you want to achieve?

 This plant is only found in our country.
 In 2014, the Chilean scientist Ernesto Gianoli observed that this vine wraps around other plants and mimics its leaves – taking on the “host’s” color, shape, size, and texture.
 In this manner, it can evade herbivores.
 The question is: how does the vine “see” the nearby plants in order to imitate them?
-Scientists have suggested some explanations, each more outlandish than the other: it senses emissions of other plants in the air, exchanges genetic data with the other plant through microorganisms, or has something akin to vision.
+Scientists have suggested some explanations, each more outlandish than the other: it senses emissions of other plants in the air, exchanges genetic data with the other plant through microorganisms, or uses photosensitivity and the optical qualities of the epidermal cells within its leaves.

 The research continues and we, as science artists, would be really interested in working with this unique organism.
 Because Ernesto Gianoli conducted his experiments in the field, we decided to reproduce them at ITMO’s BioArt Lab.
 We will grow a specimen of the plant, monitor the changes in its leaves, and analyze its physiology and genetics.
 Perhaps, the vine really does have some other way of seeing the world, such as through miniscule eyes located in their leaves.
-Ernesto Gianoli, whom we’ve spoken to, is skeptical of the idea, but from an artistic point of view it’s interesting to juxtapose the two perspectives – skeptical and philosophical – on the idea that this plant could have eye-like organs.
+Ernesto Gianoli, whom we’ve spoken to, is skeptical of the idea, but from an artistic point of view it’s interesting to juxtapose the two perspectives – skeptical and philosophical – on the idea that this plant could have special organs of perception that assist in their mimicry.

 We are working on how to properly involve scientists in art-science: as a valuable practice in the production of new research ideas, a way to express their subjective points of view, and as a tool to communicate with an audience in a more symmetrical way.